RahulChandra99/unreal-cpp-interaction-weapon-stealth-combat-ai-system/README.md

 - Behaviour Tree and Blackboard for alert, chase and patrol
 - Clear state logic for each AI

-## Getting Started
-1. Open the project in the correct Unreal Engine version
-2. Build the C++ code
-3. Open the sample map
-4. Press play to test the full setup
-5. Use the Data Assets to adjust weapons, AI and interactions

 ## Structure and Extension
 - Each weapon extends from a base class and uses data assets so you can add more items with no code change
 - Interaction logic is inside one component so you can add new interactable objects by creating child classes